abhiwand/atk/doc/source/ds_apir.rst

     (which will fail due to permissions).
 #.
 Performance:
     Be mindful of performance.
-    These functions execute on each row of data, in other words, several times.
+    These functions execute on every row of data, in other words, several times.
 #.
 Printing:
-    Printing (to stdout, stderr, …) within our PUF will not show up in the client REPL.
+    Printing (to stdout, stderr, …) within the PUF will not show up in the client REPL.
     Such messages will usually end up in the server logs.
     In general, avoid printing.